 Performance dropped again on our chicken pot pie test, with this model doing a subpar job, failing to hit the required minimum temperature listed on the package.
 The center of the pie was close, but just a couple of degrees shy.

 This model did a mediocre job at heating up a Hot Pocket, managing to hit the listed minimum temperature, but exhibiting more temperature variation between the ends of the sandwich than other models showed.
-Finally, the Samsung MG14H3020CM finished out this metric with a terrible performance in our heat map test.
-We spread melted chocolate on a piece of parchment paper that we trimmed to match the turntable.
-After it cooled, we heated it for one minute to look for inconsistencies.
+Finally, the Samsung MG14H3020CM finished out this metric with a terrible performance in our heatmap test.
+We heated our slab of chocolate for one minute, then stopped to evaluate the results.

 This worked for every other model, but the Samsung MG14H3020CM required another minute to actually melt any of the chocolate.
 This model displayed a bullseye heating pattern, with the center being completely cold and solid, the center ring melted, and the outer ring unheated.

 Starting a trend, the Samsung MG14H3020CM earned a 5 out of 10 in this metric for its average performance.
 We evaluated the keypad, lighting, quick functions, kitchen timer abilities, preset effectiveness, and whether or not it would slide around on a smooth countertop to come up with scores, comparing the results side-by-side with the other models.